 Tip #9: Fee structure

+In terms of tips to find a wealth manager, fees are always important to consider because they eat into your profits.
 Review base management fees, performance fees (if applicable), hurdles and deficiency carryforwards (if applicable), custodial fees, etc. These fee structures may work in conjunction with each other to maximize the net fees payable to the investment manager.
 As such, the overall cost of managing one’s investments may be higher than it initially seems.
 It is important to be familiar with the nature of the revenue stream of their wealth management company, as it can greatly impact overall portfolio returns.

 Tip #10: Key employee retention plans